graemeo/graemeo.github.io/_drafts/unit-test-with-python.md

 Running the test (see Executing tests section below on how to execute tests) above will fail as the expected and actual results do not match - which is fine!
 This is when we'll fix the test by adding a bit of code, run the test and repeat until we are satisfied with the requirement.

-A few extra points to note from the above test case:
+> A few extra points to note from the above test case:
-- Always ensure that your test case starts with "test" - that way unittest will recognise this as a test case
+> - Always ensure that your test case starts with "test" - that way unittest will recognise this as a test case
+>
-- Consider using a narrative when writing your test case such as "given, when, then" so to help you define:
+> - Consider using a narrative when writing your test case such as "given, when, then" so to help you define:
-  - Your test context / test data in the given section
+>   - Your test context / test data in the given section
-  - What action(s) that need to be carried out in the when section
+>   - What action(s) that need to be carried out in the when section
-  - Outcome of the test in the then section
+>   - Outcome of the test in the then section
+> - assertEqual is just one of the few assertions - refer to [Python's unittest documentation](https://docs.python.org/2/library/unittest.html#unittest.TestCase) for more assertions

 ## Executing tests